 Odyssey is believed to be written in 9th century B.C by Homer, the great Greek poet.
 It describes the exploits of Odysseus during his homecoming after the fall of Troy.
 The poem describes the obstacles faced by Odysseus, various divine trails he had undergone, his affair with nymph Calypso and his return to his kingdom.

 6. The Paradise Lost

 Paradise Lost is one of the greatest English literary epic based on the theme of fall of man given in the Old Testament and it was written in 17th century by John Milton.
 The great poet wrote it “to justify the ways of God to man”.
-This epic is celebrated for Milton's grand style, his interpretation of Biblical myths and Christian doctrines.

 7. The Shah Name

 Shah Name is a great Persian epic based on the historical and mythical accounts of Persian kings.
 Shah Name means “book of kings”.
 The epic begins with the mythical creation of Persia and ends in the narration of the stories of kings.
 The most famous story of Shah Name is about the legendary king of Rostam and Sohrab, his son.